 - The World Health Organization (WHO) identified the above behaviors as forms of violence against children and has released guidelines on how to identify these behaviors.
 (1)

-- Violate the child labor policies of ONETrack International that prohibit an OVC from working
+- Violate the child labor policies of ONETrack International that prohibit an OVC from working until an acceptable age

 - Encourage a child to engage in illegal activities (ie. extortion, theft, or violent actions)